YangLiu1024/LearnAndShare/repo-manage-tools/git-repo.md

 note that when specify project name, `repo sync <project>`
 * if this project has never been synced before, its equal to `git clone`, all branches in remote repository will be copied to local project directory
-* if this project has been synced before, then its equal to `git remote update; git rebase origin/<branch>`, where `branch` is the currently checked-out branch in the local project directory.
+* if this project has been synced before, then its equal to `git remote update; git rebase`, it will use currently checked-out branch in the local project directory to rebase.
   - if the local branch isn't tracking a remote branch, then no synchronization occurs for the project
   - if the git rebase operation result in merge conflicts, use normal git command, such as git rebase --continue, to resolve the conflicts